 Saint Camillus de Lellis

 Again, back at San Giacomo, his dedication was rewarded by his being made superintendent.
-He devoted the rest of his life to the care of the sick, and has been named, along with Saint John of God, patron of hospitals, nurses and the sick.
+Camillus devoted the rest of his life to the care of the sick.
+Along with Saint John of God he has been named patron of hospitals, nurses, and the sick.
 With the advice of his friend Saint Philip Neri, he studied for the priesthood and was ordained at the age of 34.
-Contrary to the advice of his friend, he left San Giacomo and founded a congregation of his own.
+Contrary to the advice of his friend, Camillus left San Giacomo and founded a congregation of his own.
 As superior, he devoted much of his own time to the care of the sick.